LeonardLaszlo/nw.js-armv7-binaries/README.md

 `export LD_LIBRARY_PATH=/path/to/nwjs/nwjs-v0.15.1-linux-arm/lib:$LD_LIBRARY_PATH`

-If you don't want to export the environment variable everytime you reboot you device you can add the export line to the end of **.bashrc** file.
+If you don't want to export the environment variable every time you reboot you device you can add the export line to the end of **.bashrc** file.

 Thanks **@gripped**, **@jtg-gg**!

-[docs/build-nwjs-v0.14.x.md]: https://github.com/LeonardLaszlo/nw.js-armv7-binaries/blob/master/docs/build-nwjs-v0.14.x.md
-[docs/build-nwjs-v0.15.x.md]: https://github.com/LeonardLaszlo/nw.js-armv7-binaries/blob/master/docs/build-nwjs-v0.15.x.md
-[docs/build-nwjs-v0.16.x.md]: https://github.com/LeonardLaszlo/nw.js-armv7-binaries/blob/master/docs/build-nwjs-v0.16.x.md
-[docs/build-nwjs-v0.17.x.md]: https://github.com/LeonardLaszlo/nw.js-armv7-binaries/blob/master/docs/build-nwjs-v0.17.x.md
-[docs/build-nwjs-v0.18.x.md]: https://github.com/LeonardLaszlo/nw.js-armv7-binaries/blob/master/docs/build-nwjs-v0.18.x.md
-[docs/build-nwjs-v0.19.x.md]: https://github.com/LeonardLaszlo/nw.js-armv7-binaries/blob/master/docs/build-nwjs-v0.19.x.md
-[docs/build-nwjs-v0.20.x.md]: https://github.com/LeonardLaszlo/nw.js-armv7-binaries/blob/master/docs/build-nwjs-v0.20.x.md
-[docs/build-nwjs-v0.21.x.md]: https://github.com/LeonardLaszlo/nw.js-armv7-binaries/blob/master/docs/build-nwjs-v0.21.x.md
-[docs/build-nwjs-v0.22.x.md]: https://github.com/LeonardLaszlo/nw.js-armv7-binaries/blob/master/docs/build-nwjs-v0.22.x.md
-[docs/build-nwjs-v0.23.x.md]: https://github.com/LeonardLaszlo/nw.js-armv7-binaries/blob/master/docs/build-nwjs-v0.23.x.md